gcallah/MiscWriting/trinity.md

 in the lively soul: and this is the image of the indwelling Spirit.

-"And these three are one, each equally in itself the whole work, whereof none can exist without other: and this is the image of the Trinity. " -- Dorothy Sayers, *The Mind of the Maker*, p.
-28
+"And these three are one, each equally in itself the whole work, whereof none can exist without other: and this is the image of the Trinity."
+(2004: 28)

+I was struck by the possibility of using the concept of an algorithm, in a fashion similar to how Sayers had used art, while lecturing on computer science.
 As I taught my students the Sieve of Eratosthenes, I described the sieve verbally, then I had them "run" the sieve on paper, then program it in Visual Basic.
 And as I did so, I contemplated, "What is the sieve itself, apart from